 The systematic development of training programmes ensures uniform implementation of competence standards at the production facilities.
 The programmes reflect asset-specific features related to the process, material transportation, and equipment operation.
 Furthermore, the training programmes include requirements in the fields of HSE and industrial and fire safety, which allows them to be used as guidelines while carrying out any technical operations and when implementing initiatives at production facilities.

-The company has made it a priority to study the best practices and approaches to in-house technical training, including standardisation of learning and teaching documentation, introduction of digital technologies in the educational process, and further development of training portfolios and facilities.
+The company has made it a priority to study the best practices and approaches to in-house technical training, including standardisation of learning and teaching documentation, introduction of digital technologies in facilities.